GriffithUniLibrary/redcap-intro/docs/instruments/index.md

 has_children: true
 ---

-> Before you can create forms and surveys in REDCap, you need to create a project.
+Before you can create forms and surveys in REDCap, you need to create a project.
+{:. .highlight }

 ## The New Project screen